brian-norman/weightLess/README.md

 - [ ] Homescreen widget for quick entry of weight
 - [ ] Google assistant action for quick entry of weight
 - [ ] Opt-in cloud back-up
+- [ ] Kotlin Multiplatform and other clients